MakinsonLab/photocaged_stx_analysis/README.md

-This repository contains the analysis code for _Behavioral control through the direct, focal silencing of neuronal activity_ by Elleman _et. al_, 2024
+This repository contains the analysis code for _Behavioral control through the direct, focal silencing of neuronal activity_ by Elleman _et. al_, 2024.
+Each folder contains the code used for analysis associated with the named figure.